 Modesto

-Modesto is home to 120,000 acres of almond orchards and peak bloom is from Feb.
-27 – Mar.
-5. The city of Modesto has even prepared for visitors to come see the blooms via the Almond Blossom Cruise, by which guests can hop in their car and follow a narrated tour of the orchards with turn-by-turn directions, stops, and photo ops.
+Modesto is home to 120,000 acres of almond orchards.
+The city of Modesto has even prepared for visitors to come see the blooms via the Almond Blossom Cruise, by which guests can hop in their car and follow a narrated tour of the orchards with turn-by-turn directions, stops, and photo ops.
 The officially sanctioned tour is a great way to see the blossoms without stepping on any toes.
 You can also drive through nearby Tracy (W Schulte Road is promising) and Ripon for more blooms.

 Fresno County